snowch/snowch.github.io/ai-eng/llmfs/L01_Tokenization_From_Scratch.md

 We have successfully bridged the gap between human language and machine numbers:

-1. **Tokenization** breaks text into chunks the model can manage.
+1. **The Goal**: To build a GPT, we first need to convert text into numbers.
-2. **BPE** learns a "gluing" recipe that turns characters into useful subwords.
+2. **BPE**: We use Byte Pair Encoding to learn a "gluing" recipe that efficiently compresses text into useful subwords.
-3. **Out-of-vocabulary words** still work because you can always fall back to smaller pieces.
+3. **Robustness**: This method ensures our model never crashes on unknown words—it just breaks them down into smaller, known pieces.
-4. **Token IDs** are the integers your model uses to look up embeddings.
+4. **Next Step**: We now have our **Token IDs**.
+In the next lesson, we will give these numbers meaning.

 ---